UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_14.md

 dtype: object
 ```

-Knowing what type values are, helps us understand how we can transform
+Knowing what dtype the values are, helps us understand how we can
-them and how they respond to different operations and operators.
+transform them and how they respond to different operations and
+operators.

 Notes: Script here